ElectronicBabylonianLiterature/ebl-photo-stitcher/ReadMe.md

 * **Logo Addition:** Optionally adds a user-specified logo to the bottom of the final stitched image.
 * **Metadata Embedding:**
     * Sets basic EXIF metadata (photographer, copyright, title, DPI) using `piexif`.
-    * Applies detailed XMP metadata (DC, Photoshop, XMPRights namespaces) using `exiftool` (if installed and found in PATH).
+    * Applies detailed XMP metadata (DC, Photoshop, XMPRights namespaces) using `pyexiv2`.
 * **Output:** Saves the final composite image as a high-quality TIFF (`_stitched.tif`) and a JPEG (`_stitched.jpg`).
 * **Configuration Persistence:** Remembers the last used input folder, ruler position, photographer name, and logo settings via a `gui_config.json` file.